sg3des/rattle/README.md

 Rattle is tiny websocket double-sided framework.
 Backend is go, Frontend - javascript.

-* For connections use websockets;
+	1) For connection use only websocket;
-* Requests can come from backend and frontend at the same time:
+	2) Requests can come from backend and frontend at the same time;
-	* From Backend possible call any Frontend(js) functions and pass arguments.
+	3) Requests are processed asynchronously;
-	* From Backend possible directly insert data to any html element.
+	4) Supports file uploading, multiple and large files too;
-	* From Frontend possible call any public methods of declare controllers.
+	5) RATTLE significantly reduces the amount of code in web application;

 ## USAGE